Doctor’s Orders

 Then, with a jarring abruptness, the doorbell chimed.

-Patsy, still draped inelegantly across her aunt’s lap, blinked.
-“Have I been saved by the bell?” she asked, without much real hope.
+“Have I been saved by the bell?”
+Patsy asked, but without much real hope.

 Mrs Doughty was stout, officious, and dressed in navy from bun to boot.
-She carried a clipboard and a briefcase with the ominous finality of someone who knew what “follow-through” meant — both in spirit and in wrist.
+She carried a clipboard and a briefcase with the ominous finality of someone who knew what follow-through meant — both in spirit and in wrist.

 “Mrs Doughty,” Aunt Honoria said.
 “I'm so glad you could attend.”